ARMmbed/mbed-os-5-docs/docs/contributing/config_system.md

-## The mbed configuration system
+## The Arm Mbed Configuration system

-The mbed configuration system customizes the compile time configuration of various mbed components (targets, libraries and applications).
+The Arm Mbed configuration system customizes the compile time configuration of various Mbed components (targets, libraries and applications).
 Each component can define a number of *configuration parameters*.
 The values of these configuration parameters can then be *overridden* in various ways.
 Configuration is defined using [JSON](http://www.json.org/).
 Some examples of configuration parameters:

 - The sampling period for a data acquisition application.
 - The default stack size for a newly created OS thread.
 - The receive buffer size of a serial communication library.
-- The flash and RAM memory size of an mbed target.
+- The flash and RAM memory size of an Mbed target.

 The configuration system gathers and interprets all the configurations defined in the source tree.
 The output of the configuration system is a list of macros that are automatically defined when compiling the code.

 <span class="notes">**Note:** In prior releases, the configuration system provided a method for adding custom targets.
-The mbed OS tools now look for custom targets in a file named `custom_targets.json` in the root of a project and treat custom targets the same as [mbed targets](mbed_targets.md).</span>
+The Mbed OS tools now look for custom targets in a file named `custom_targets.json` in the root of a project and treat custom targets the same as [Mbed targets](mbed_targets.md).</span>

 ### Defining configuration parameters